cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 Creating a Batch Aggregator
 ===========================
 In order to implement a Batch Aggregator (to be used in the Data Pipeline artifact), you extend the ``BatchAggregator`` class.
-Unlike a ``Transform``, a ``BatchAggregator`` operates on a collection of records instead of only on one record at a time.
-An aggregation takes place in two steps -- groupBy and aggregate.
-In the groupBy step, the aggregator zero or more group keys for each input record.
-Before the aggregate step occurs, Hydrator will take all records that have the same group key, and collect them in a group.
-If a record did not have any group keys, it is filtered out.
+Unlike a ``Transform``, which operates on a single record at a time, a ``BatchAggregator`` operates on a collection of records.
+An aggregation takes place in two steps:
+*groupBy* and then *aggregate*.
+In the *groupBy* step, the aggregator creates zero or more group keys for each input record.
+Before the *aggregate step occurs, Hydrator will take all records that have the same group key, and collect them into a group.
+If a record does not have any of the group keys, it is filtered out.
-If a record had multiple group keys, it will belong to multiple groups.
-The aggregate step is then called.
-In this step, the plugin gets the group key and all the records that had that group key.
+If a record has multiple group keys, it will belong to multiple groups.
+The *aggregate* step is then called.
+In this step, the plugin receives group keys and all records that had that group key.
-It is then left to the plugin to decide what to do with the group.
+It is then left to the plugin to decide what to do with each of the groups.

 .. highlight:: java